 - Inspect the carburetor for hard crusty white buildup.
 This white buildup is fuel additives including ethanol.
 You need to try to get as much of the white power material out as you can.
 It’s nearly impossible to get it all out.

-- Add new fuel supply that contains and fuel stabilizer before you start the snowblower.
+- Add fresh fuel that contains and fuel stabilizer before you start the snowblower.
 Pour the fuel into the tank and give it a chance to fill the bowl of the carburetor.

 Start your engine.
 If you are starting with a pull cord, give the rope a yank.
 It may not start on the first pull, but it should start after several pulls and continue to run.